huggingface/transformers/docs/source/en/tasks/prompting.md

 >>> for seq in sequences:
 ...     print(f"{seq['generated_text']}")
-"""- State Warriors
+"""- The Golden State Warriors
 - San Francisco
-- National Basketball Association"""
+"""
 ```

-As you can see, the model correctly identified two named entities from the given text, however, it has also added a new
+As you can see, the model correctly identified two named entities from the given text.
-entity that is not present in the text but is contextually very close in meaning.
-Further in the guide we'll talk about
-techniques you can use to improve your prompts.

 #### Translation